-There are lots of myths, perceptions and misconceptions surrounding digital methods.
+However, there are lots of myths and misconceptions surrounding digital methods.
 As one mobile phone marketer commented ‘let’s say we don’t wholly buy into the claims being made about online’.

 So what are the facts and considerations when choosing between traditional vs. digital market research methods?
 New doesn’t necessarily mean better …. or does it?